Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 What Is the Los Angeles REAP Program?

-REAP is most commonly triggered after violations identified during a SCEP (Systematic Code Enforcement Program) inspection go unresolved.
-If your building has open violations and you've missed compliance deadlines, you may already be on the path to REAP.
+REAP is most commonly triggered after violations identified during a Systematic Code Enforcement Program (SCEP) inspection go unresolved.
+If your building has open violations and missed compliance deadlines, it may already be on a path toward REAP.

 Common Situations Los Angeles Property Owners Are Facing

-REAP doesn't happen in isolation.
-Most owners arrive here through one of several recognizable paths.
+REAP situations rarely happen in isolation.
+Most Los Angeles property owners arrive here through a series of escalating issues.

-If any of these situations sound familiar, it may help to talk through your situation before making any next decisions.
+If any of these situations sound familiar, it may help to get clarity on where you stand and what your options are before making a decision.
+I can help you.
+Just give me a ring.

 How Properties End Up in REAP